 • Add chicken, another large drizzle of oil, and a big pinch of salt to pan with bell pepper.
 Cook, stirring occasionally, until chicken is lightly browned, 3-4 minutes (it’ll finish cooking in the next step). • Stir in half the curry powder (all for 4 servings); cook for 1 minute.

-• Thoroughly shake coconut milk in container before opening. • Stir coconut milk, chili sauce, stock concentrate, juice from half the lime, and 1 tsp sugar (2 tsp for 4 servings) into pan with chicken mixture.
+• Thoroughly shake coconut milk in container before opening. • Stir 2⁄3 cup coconut milk (1 1⁄3 cups for 4 servings), chili sauce, stock concentrate, juice from half the lime, and 1 tsp sugar (2 tsp for 4) into pan with chicken mixture.
+(Save remaining coconut milk for another use.)
 Bring to a simmer, then reduce heat to medium low.
 Simmer until sauce is thickened, bell pepper is tender, and chicken is cooked through, 4-6 minutes. • Taste and season with salt and more lime juice if desired.
 Turn off heat.

-• Fluff rice with a fork; stir in lime zest, half the cilantro, and 1 TBSP butter (2 TBSP for 4 servings).
-Season with salt and pepper. • Divide rice between shallow bowls and top with coconut curry chicken, remaining cilantro, and a pinch of chili if desired.
+• Fluff rice with a fork; stir in lime zest and half the cilantro.
+Season with salt and pepper.
+TIP: For an extra-rich experience, stir in 1 TBSP butter (2 TBSP for 4 servings). • Divide rice between shallow bowls and top with coconut curry chicken, remaining cilantro, and a pinch of chili if desired.
 Serve with any remaining lime wedges on the side.

 Chicken is fully cooked when internal temperature reaches 165°.